 TORI: What are your top tools or resources to run your business?

 Ruby: Two things that I highly recommend, whether it’s a smaller big team, is Slack for communication tool.
 You can send documents or pictures and keep track of those conversations.
 It helps when you have multiple teams, sending everyone the same message or only to certain people.
 That saves us a lot of time as well as Asana, which is what we use for our project management.
 We’ve got our editorial calendar in there, our operations schedule and sourcing information.
 It just helps to keep track of all the different projects and even smaller day to day tasks that we’re working on.
 And also we can invite people in so it eliminates asking what is happening when.
 Your team members can just see it.
+I haven’t used their services personally but I’ve heard that Cloud Pay is a great way to organize payroll efficiently.
+My friend was starting his own bespoke cheese business and needed an easy way to work within US payroll regulations so he could focus on making the best product and bringing it to his customers.
+Hearing this, I might consider outsourcing payroll myself.

 FIND RUBY BALARAM: